Maryland Court of Appeals

 This high court has exclusive jurisdiction over death penalty appeals (a thing of the past), lawsuits involving redistricting/gerrymandering, issuing advisory opinions to federal courts, and the removal of elected officials.

 There is the current makeup of the Maryland Court of Appeals in 2020:

 - Judge Joseph M. Getty

 - Judge Jonathan Biran

-In the past, there has been a struggle getting opinions back from the court.
-New Chief Judge Mary Ellen Barbera (actually not so new anymore, 2013) has done a fantastic job of turning that around and getting opinions decided in a reasonable time frame.
+In the past, there were too many obstacles in getting opinions back from the court.
+New Chief Judge Mary Ellen Barbera (actually not so new anymore) has done a fantastic job of turning that around and getting opinions decided in a reasonable time frame.